X-Men Red: Volume 1

 X-Men: Red is part of the X-Men franchise and a sister book to X-Men Gold and X-Men Blue, which began ten months earlier.
 It follows the events of the 2017–2018 miniseries Phoenix Resurrection: The Return of Jean Grey written by Matthew Rosenberg and illustrated by Leinil Francis Yu.
 The series was promoted as part of Marvel's Fresh Start, a full company relaunch of publications.
 The first issue, released February 7, 2018, was written by Tom Taylor and illustrated by Mahmud Asrar.
 It was available in ten different variant covers.
 Taylor's initial plans for the series did not involve any crossovers with other comic series.

 Jean Grey, a character recently resurrected after being dead for over a decade, assembles a new team with the intent to create a mutant nation.
 Her initial allies are Nightcrawler, Wolverine, Honey Badger, Gentle, Trinary, and Namor.
 They use Atlantis as their headquarters.
-After she attempts to convince the UN to recognize the mutant race as a nation with full human rights, Jean is framed for murder of an English congresswoman who is psychically murdered by a resurfaced Cassandra Nova, who uses this to alienate Jean in the public eye and label her a fugitive.
-Jean's team is thereby forced to act in secret as she continues in her goal to "heal the world".
+After she attempts to convince the UN to recognize the mutant race as a nation with full human rights, Jean is framed for the murder of an English congresswoman by Cassandra Nova, who uses this to alienate Jean in the public eye and label her a fugitive.
+Jean's team is forced to act in secret as she continues in her goal to "heal the world".

-An annual was published in May 2018 to detail the events between Phoenix Resurrection and X-Men: Red #1.
+An annual was published in May 2018, detailing the events between Phoenix Resurrection and X-Men: Red #1.

 Volume 2

 A second volume of the title written by Al Ewing was published during the "Destiny of X" relaunch of X-Men books and is a successor to Ewing's S.W.O.R.D. series.
+The series follows the mutants of Arakko, a living island that was relocated to Mars.